ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/provided-cell-editors-number/index.md

 ### Step and Precision

+`agNumberCellEditor` allows configuring the step and precision of the stepping behaviour to increment/decrement the cell value.
+Edit any cell in the grid below and note the stepping behaviour is customised.

 <grid-example title='Number Editor with Changed Precision' name='number-editor-step-and-precision' type='generated' options='{ "modules": ["clientside"] }'></grid-example>

-The stepping behaviour to increment/decrement the numeric value using the <kbd>↑</kbd> <kbd>↓</kbd> arrow keys can be customized using the properties below:
+The stepping behaviour to increment/decrement the numeric value can be customised using the properties below:

 ```js
 columnDefs: [